-Inpatient stay: Covered services received in a hospital or skilled nursing facility during a non-covered inpatient stay

-If you have exhausted your inpatient benefits or if the inpatient stay is not reasonable and necessary, we will not cover your inpatient stay.
-However, in some cases, we will cover certain services you receive while you are in the hospital or the skilled nursing facility (SNF).
-Covered services include, but are not limited to:
+Services that are covered for you Inpatient stay: Covered services received in a hospital or skilled nursing facility during a non-covered inpatient stay toward the annual out-of-If you have exhausted your inpatient benefits or if the inpatient stay is pocket maximum. not reasonable and necessary, we will not cover your inpatient stay.
+However, in some cases, we will cover certain services you receive In- and Out-of-Network while you are in the hospital or the skilled nursing facility (SNF).
+In-Network services may Covered services include but are not limited to: Physician services • Diagnostic tests (like lab tests) X-ray, radium and isotope therapy including technician materials more details. and services Surgical dressings Splints, casts and other devices used to reduce fractures and dislocations

-- Physician services - Diagnostic tests (like lab tests) - X-ray, radium, and isotope therapy including technician materials and services - Surgical dressings - Splints, casts and other devices used to reduce fractures and dislocations - Prosthetics and orthotics devices (other than dental) that replace all or part of an internal body organ (including contiguous tissue), or all or part of the function of a permanently inoperative or malfunctioning internal body organ, including replacement or repairs of such devices - Leg, arm, back and neck braces; trusses; and artificial legs, arms and eyes including adjustments, repairs, and replacements required because of breakage, wear, loss or a change in the patient's physical condition - Physical therapy, speech therapy and occupational therapy
+- Prosthetics and orthotics devices (other than dental) that replace all or part of an internal body organ (including contiguous tissue) or all or part of the function of a permanently inoperative or malfunctioning internal body organ, including replacement or repairs of such devices - Leg, arm, back and neck braces; trusses; artificial legs, arms and eyes, including adjustments, repairs and replacements required because of breakage, wear, loss or a change in the patient's physical condition - Physical therapy, speech therapy and occupational therapy